defnull/pixelflut/README.md

 #### `/pixelwar` (java server)

 Server written in Java8, based on netty and awt.
-Optimized for speed and large player groups, fast networks or high resolution projectors.
+Optimized for speed and large player groups, fast networks or high-resolution projectors.
 This is probably the most portable version and runs on windows, too.

     cd pixelwar
     sudo apt-get install maven openjdk-8-jdk